epicweb-dev/epic-stack/docs/decisions/036-vite.md

 works.
 Additionally, this will help us make a cleaner separation between server and server/client code which is a good thing.

+The simple rule is this: if it's a Remix export (like `loader`, or `action`) then it can be in the route.
+If it's our own utility (like `requireRecentVerification` we had in the `/verify` route) then it needs to go in a `.server` file.

 ## Decision

 Adopt vite.